 adjusting internal processes, and may hinge on learning how to redeploy or

-redesign the organizations CRM in order to more efficiently track, manage
+redesign the organization’s CRM in order to more efficiently track, manage

 and organize information.
 CRM and process reconfiguration are normally